fluffynuts/NExpect/docs/20170917_NExpectLevel3.md

 These are some rather simple examples -- I'm sure you can get much more creative!
 I know I have (:

-Some parts of NExpect are simply there to make fluent extension easier, for example:<br />
+Some parts of NExpect are simply there to make fluent extension easier, for example:

 - `To.Be.A`
 - `To.Be.An`